 “Aging is becoming” a slogan that has inspired my work and my life ever since it came out in the 1990s.
 To become, of course, implies change whether we want it or not.
 But the “becomingness” aspect of aging, the how well it suits you, depends on choices that you make, often without an ounce of awareness.
 Embracing Natural Beauty Workshops is so becoming; it brings so much awareness.

-Definitions, lifestyle and aging
+Definitions, Lifestyle and Aging

 As kids, we try to please our parents.
 How we perceive and judge their response defines how we judge ourselves.
 We start thinking of ourselves as pretty or not, intelligent or not, worthy or not.
 We believe these thoughts and they start shaping what we think is our identity.
 By adolescence, we have already measured ourselves by comparing ourselves with peers and those we admire or criticize.
 As we age, the definition of ourself gets more defined, more anchored and more rigid in a non-homogeneous manner.
 Some cells or parts of our psyche stop growing.
-So me may be 40 chronologically, 15 socially, 35 physically, 4 sexually, 65 intellectually and so on.
-Since you created those definitions, changing them is within your power.
+So we may be 40 chronologically, 15 socially, 35 physically, 4 sexually, 65 intellectually and so on.
+Since you created those definitions, changing them is within your power!

 Fortunately, aging offers the beautiful possibility of hindsight.
 At some point you realize that you have carried everything you have become since you were a child, the seeds and roots of the good, the bad, the ugly, the brightness, the spiritual, the beautiful and the nothingness.
 You may look back on the insecure 15-year old you.
 She thought she needed to change herself and the world to make it acceptable.
 She was in such pain.
 Today, you take her in your arms with great tenderness and embrace her to re-assure her.
 You can travel through time and do that with any part of the self that felt hurt or abandoned.